Our Adult Day Habilitation programs assist individuals with acquiring and refining skills necessary for daily activities and community interaction.

 The ArcMorris Intake Unit can assist you through the process as well.
-Please contact us at 973-428-5136 ext.
-127 or email [email protected].
-You can also complete the contact form on this website and we will be in contact with you shortly.
+Please contact us at 973-326-9750 ext.
+224 or complete the contact form on this website and we will be in contact with you shortly.

 Day Hab in Licensed Facilities: We have two beautiful locations in Morris County: Whippany, NJ and Flanders, NJ.
 Individuals receive day habilitation services which focus on the building of problem-solving skills, self-help, volunteerism, social skills, daily living skills, and much more.
 These skills are developed through interactive, engaging activities in the facility and out in the community with safety training and precautions.

 Day Hab without Walls: This program is based in the community.
 Individuals meet in small groups and explore communities they belong to through interactive, interest-based activities that include recreational, explorational, and educational variety.
 The learning and development of skills is similar to a traditional day program but out in the community with more available choices.

 Prevocational Training Program: This program is intended for individuals who are ready to explore the world of work but need more time to prepare for actual employment.
 Through a well-structured training program, individuals will gain theoretical and practical knowledge of various occupations to prepare to enter the workforce.
 We also offer certification programs.
 Interested candidates will go through assessment to determine their likes and interests.